Badgerati/Pode/docs/Tutorials/Caching.md

 # Caching

 Pode has an inbuilt in-memory caching feature, allowing you to cache values for a duration of time to speed up slower queries.
-You can also setup custom caching storage solutions - such as Redis, and others.
+You can also set up custom caching storage solutions - such as Redis, and others.

 The default TTL for cached items is 3,600 seconds (1 hour), and this value can be customised either globally or per item.
 There is also a `$cache:` scoped variable available for use.

 ## Caching Items

-To add an item into the cache use [`Set-PodeCache`](../../Functions/Caching/Set-PodeCache), and then to retrieve the value from the cache use [`Get-PodeCache`](../../Functions/Caching/Get-PodeCache).
+To add an item to the cache use [`Set-PodeCache`](../../Functions/Caching/Set-PodeCache), and then to retrieve the value from the cache use [`Get-PodeCache`](../../Functions/Caching/Get-PodeCache).
 If the item has expired when `Get-PodeCache` is called then `$null` will be returned.

 For example, the following would retrieve the current CPU on Windows machines and cache it for 60 seconds: